Jonathan-Garber/Wordpress-Twitter-Feed/readme.md

 ===
 Requirements
 ===
-1. A Twitter Application Consumer Key

-2. A Twitter Application Secret Key
+1. A Twitter Application to link this plugin to.
+This allows the plugin on your Wordpress site to fully communicate with the Twitter Account you choose to link to.

 ===
 Features